TaxationMay 26, 2020

 Once registered for IUT an Investment Undertaking will be allocated a tax reference number by Revenue and this will allow the required bi-annual IUT Returns to be made in respect of the Investment Undertaking.

 Investment Undertakings are not subject to Irish taxation on any income or gains they may realise from their investments and there are no Irish withholding taxes in respect of a distribution of payments by Investment Undertakings to non-resident investors or on any encashment, redemption, cancellation or transfer of units in respect of non-resident investors.
-However, to the extent there are Irish resident investors (other than certain categories of exempt Irish investors or were the Investment Undertaking’s units are held in a recognised clearing system) tax must be deducted by the Investment Undertaking on distributions made to such Irish resident investors.
+However, to the extent there are Irish resident investors (other than certain categories of exempt Irish investors or where the Investment Undertaking’s units are held in a recognised clearing system) tax must be deducted by the Investment Undertaking on distributions made to such Irish resident investors.
 The purpose of the bi-annual IUT Returns is to facilitate the collection of any such taxes (appropriate tax) that are due.

-Consequently, these IUT Returns would typically be “nil” where there are no Irish resident investors or were the Investment Undertaking’s units are held in a recognised clearing system, but the IUT Returns are required nonetheless to be filed even where no tax liability arises.
+Consequently, these IUT Returns would typically be “nil” where there are no Irish resident investors or where the Investment Undertaking’s units are held in a recognised clearing system, but the IUT Returns are required nonetheless to be filed even where no tax liability arises.
 The IUT Returns cover the periods from 1st January to 30th June and 1st July to 31st December each year with the submission of the IUT Return together with any appropriate tax being due within 30 days of the ending of relevant periods (i.e. on or before 30 July and 30 January respectively).

 2. CCFs and ILPs

-CCFs and ILPs are treated as tax transparent entities from an Irish tax perspective1 .
+CCFs and ILPs are treated as tax transparent entities from an Irish tax perspective[1].
 Therefore, the income and gains (and losses in the case of an ILP) are treated as arising (or accruing as the case may be) to the investors as if the income and gains did not pass through the hands of the CCF or the ILP.

-CCFs and ILPs are nevertheless still required to in respect of each tax year of assessment (currently a calendar year) to file with the Revenue on or before 28 February in the year following the year of assessment certain details regarding the income and gains (and losses in the case of an ILP) arising to the CCF and ILP in the year of assessment and details of each investor and the amount attributable to each investor and any other information that the Revenue may require.
+CCFs and ILPs are nevertheless still required to in respect of each tax year of assessment (currently a calendar year) to file with Revenue on or before 28 February in the year following the year of assessment certain details regarding the CCF or the ILP including: its income and gains (and losses in the case of an ILP); its investors; the amount attributable to each of its investors; its business activities; its material transactions; its transactions with connected persons; its assets; its net asset value; and any other information that Revenue may require.

 3. Value Added Tax